Before you go Go

-I’ll assume you have at least some basic Go background, but if you feel at any point you’re not familiar with the material discussed, feel free to pause, research and come back.
+I’ll assume you have at least some basic Go background, but if you feel at any point you’re not familiar with the materials discussed, feel free to pause, research and come back.

 Now that we got all of this out of the way, let’s Go!

 So, in case you’re new to the Go programming language, that’s great!

 Newcomers, or new gophers, are always welcome in the Go community (and Slack), and in case you are, way to go! (plenty more go-puns where that came from)